Kansas mom gets 20 years for leading Islamic State battalion

 Allison Fluke-Ekren, 42, admitted that she led the Khatiba Nusaybah, a battalion in which roughly 100 women and girls — some as young as 10 years old — learned how to use automatic weapons and detonate grenades and suicide belts.

-One of Fluke-Ekren's daughters was among those who said she received such training.
-The daughter and Fluke-Ekren's oldest son both urged the judge to impose a maximum sentence.
+One of Fluke-Ekren’s daughters was among those who said she received such training.
+The daughter and Fluke-Ekren’s oldest son, now adults, both urged the judge to impose the maximum sentence.

-The daughter, Laila Ekren, said “lust for control and power” drove her mother to drag the family half way across the world to find a terrorist group that would allow Fluke-Ekren to flourish, during a victim impact statement she gave at the hearing.
+The daughter, Leyla Ekren, said “lust for control and power” drove her mother to drag the family halfway across the world to find a terrorist group that would allow Fluke-Ekren to flourish, during a victim impact statement she gave at the hearing.

 She said her mother became skilled at hiding the abuse she inflicted.
 She described a circumstance where her mother poured an off-brand lice medication all over her face as a punishment and it started to blister her face and burn her eyes.
-Fluke-Ekren then tried to washthe chemicals off her daughers's face, but Laila Ekren resisted.
+Fluke-Ekren then tried to wash the chemicals off her daughers’s face, but Leyla Ekren resisted.

 “I wanted people to see what kind of person she was.
 I wanted it to blind me,” she said as her mother sat a few feet away, resting her head on her hand with a look of disbelief.
-She later glared in the direction of her children after they testified.
+After her children testified, she glared in their direction.

+First Assistant U.S. Attorney Raj Parekh said Fluke-Ekren’s family sent her to an elite private school in Topeka and that she grew up in a stable home.
+Parekh said Fluke-Ekren’s immediate family was unanimous in its desire to see her punished to the maximum extent possible, a circumstance the veteran prosecutor described as extremely rare.

+“There is nothing in Fluke-Ekren’s background that can explain her conduct, which was driven by fanaticism, power, manipulation, delusional invincibility, and extreme cruelty,” Parekh said.

 Fluke-Ekren asked for just a two-year sentence so she could raise her young children.
-She said at the outset of a lengthy, weepy speech that she takes responsibility for her actions but spent most of her speech rationalizing and minimizing her conduct.
+She said at the outset of a lengthy, weepy speech that she takes responsibility for her actions before rationalizing and minimizing her conduct.

 “We just lived a very normal life,” she told the judge about her time in Syria, showing pictures of her kids at a weekly pizza dinner.

-She denied the abuse allegations against her, and tried to accuse her oldest son of manipulating her daughter into making them.
+She denied the abuse allegations, and tried to accuse her oldest son of manipulating her daughter into making them.

 She acknowledged that women and girls were taught to use suicide belts and automatic weapons but portrayed it as safety training to avoid accidents in a war zone where such weapons were common.